umutcakir/shiftscan/README.md

 # ShiftSCAN: Systematic Identification of Alternative Chimeric Peptide Sources

-A computational pipeline for detecting alternative chimeric and non-chimeric sources of mass spectrometry-identified peptides
+A computational pipeline for detecting alternative chimeric and non-chimeric sources of mass spectrometry-identified peptides.

 ---